sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: Your arms grow dramatically in length, increasing the range of all your melee attacks by 1 meter.
+Effect: Your arms grow dramatically in length, increasing the range of all your melee attacks by 1 meter while sustained.
 Your touch range also increases by 1 meter.

 :::
 \newpage